-Live out your childhood dream with this winter day trip from Munich, sledding at Spitzingsee in a classic wooden toboggan!
+Live out your childhood dream with this winter day trip to sled the Alps just outside of Munich at Spitzingsee.
+You even get to ride in a classic wooden toboggan!
 Hop on a one-hour regional train that takes you through the farms and mountains to the beautiful Spitzingsee.
 After you arrive, hike up a winding path into the mountains, dodging sleds as you go.
 The trail dead ends at a charming traditional Bavarian hut where you can warm up with some hearty food or German beer before beginning your epic sled ride.
 Ten solid minutes of wild sledding will leave you with lasting memories forever and a story to tell your kids about!

 Winter Day Trip From Munich, Sledding at Spitzingsee

 Munich is the perfect travel destination, no matter the season.
 If you ask me, winter may even be the best time to visit.
 Not only is the city charming with snow-capped rooves, but you can visit the Christmas Markets, explore snow-covered castles and go skiing or sledding in the Alps.
 It’s a fantastic launching point for the perfect snowy European winter getaway you’ve always dreamed of.

 On the other hand if you live in Munich, surviving a long cold winter can be tough.
 As someone who grew up in Alaska my key piece of advice is to just get out and enjoy the outdoors!
 Sometimes it’s hard to know where to go or what to do, especially if you just moved here.
 This day trip from Munich is the perfect outing for a group of friends to beat the winter blues.
 In fact, I planned this trip for my boyfriend’s birthday and it was a hit.
 The entire group is already planning out next sledding adventure in Spitzingsee.

 Length of Time: 6 hour day.
 About 2 hours of transit and about 4 hours hiking, sledding, lunch and snowman making!